groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 **Key takeaways from this guide:**

-- Always handle resources properly (use try-finally blocks)
+- Always handle resources properly (use try‑finally blocks)
 - Test with various PDF types and sizes
 - Consider memory management for batch processing
 - Implement proper error handling for production use
 - Style annotations appropriately for their purpose

 **Your next steps**: Start with a simple prototype using the basic implementation, then gradually add advanced features like dynamic positioning and custom styling as your requirements evolve.